dojo/docs/quickstart/data/usingdatastores/pagination.rst

         ]};

         //This function performs some basic dojo initialization.
 In this case it connects the button
-        //onClick to a function which invokes the fetch().
-The fetch function queries for all items
+        //onClick to a function which invokes *fetch()*es.
+The fetch function queries for only a subset
         //and provides callbacks to use for completion of data retrieval or reporting of errors. function init () {